Souvenir and shopping in Nepal

 Pashmina: Pashmina is made from the inner fur of the Himalayan lambs and are popular for their softness of touch and natural color.
-Pashmina fabrics like shawls, mufflers, sweaters, cap and winter wears, are fashionable worldwide.
+Pashmina fabrics like shawls, mufflers, sweaters, caps and winter wears, are fashionable worldwide.

 Paubha / Thangka: Paubha Art also known as Thangka is sacred scroll paintings depicting a deity, icons and myths of Buddhist scriptures and cosmology.
-The painting depicts in cotton scrolls, canvas or silk using gold, silver and stone pigment to create a lustrous effect.
+The painting depicts cotton scrolls, canvas or silk using gold, silver and stone pigment to create a lustrous effect.

 Lokta Paper: Lokta paper is prepared from the bark of a particular tree found in the high altitude areas of Nepal.
 The soft pulp obtained as a result of boiling, washing and beating of the wood fiber is spread on a wooden frame and dried in the sun before it is ready to use.
-Business stationery, decorative items like lampshades and wallpaper, carry bags are popular items made from Lokta paper.
+Business stationery, decorative items like lampshades and wallpaper, and carry bags are popular items made from Lokta paper.

 Hemp Products: various products like passport bags, backpacks, shoulder bags, laptop bags, hats, slippers, belts, camera cover, and wallets among others are made up of hemp and is made by local artisans.

-Ceramics / Pottery: Pottery is usually made from black clay and is sun-baked and baked in furnace for attractive color and durability.
+Ceramics / Pottery: Pottery is usually made from black clay and is sun-baked and baked in a furnace for attractive color and durability.
 Items of household needs like water jar, animal figure, deities and coin-container are made of clay.